Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

 \section{A flat degeneration of $X$}

-In this section we fix $z>0$, and study the process $Z$ obtained by taking $s\to\infty$ in \eqref{eq:prosf}.
-This process can be viewed as a degeneration of $X$, as to be explained shortly.
-On the other hand, our initial reason of looking at $Z$ comes from Pitman's $2M-B$ theorem: there a key property is that, for any $t>0$, the law of $M(t)$ conditional on $2M(t)-B(t)=z$ is $\operatorname{Unif}(0,z)$.
-In particular, this law is independent of $t$, leading to the fact that $2M-B$ is Markovian.
-It is then natural to consider $\Psi(t)$ (from \Cref{OP_THM_markov}) conditional on $X(t)=z$.
-Below we record this conditional distribution, which does depend on $t$, indicating the non-Markovian nature of $X$.
+In this section we fix $z>0$ and study the process $Z_z = Z$, which was described after \Cref{thm:nb5} and will be rigorously constructed below in Proposition~\ref{limZdef}.
+This process can be viewed as a degeneration of $X$, as will be explained shortly.
+On the other hand, our initial motivation for considering $Z$ comes from Pitman's $2M-B$ theorem: there, a key property is that for any $t>0$, the law of $M(t)$ conditional on $2M(t)-B(t)=z$ is $\operatorname{Unif}(0,z)$.
+In particular, this law is independent of $t$, leading to the fact that $2M-B$ is time-homogeneous Markovian.
+It is therefore natural to consider $\Psi(t)$ (from \Cref{OP_THM_markov}) conditional on $X(t)=z$.
+Below we record this conditional distribution, which does depend on $t$, indicating that $X$ is not time-homogeneous Markovian.